 What Types of Contracts Can Be Used with Simplified Acquisition Procedures?

 When it comes to buying commercial items below the SAT, contracting professionals have an array of contract types to choose from.
-They are encouraged to be creative and flexible to keep administration costs low, and get goods and services onto contract faster.
+They are encouraged to be creative and flexible to keep administration costs low and get goods and services onto contracts faster.

 As mentioned above, the government purchase card can be used to make micro-purchases, but it can also be used to place task or delivery orders against an existing simplified acquisition vehicle like a basic ordering agreement (BOA) or a blanket purchase agreement (BPA).
 BPAs are great if you can get them; they are used for recurrent needs for either supplies or services using simple payment methods.
 Agencies will set these up when they cannot specify the exact items, quantities, or delivery requirements in advance of the purchase, but know the need will extend beyond a single order.
 BPAs may be awarded to multiple contractors to promote competition or a single contractor at the discretion of the contracting officer.